 Proclinical is a trusted partner for many contractors working in life sciences.
 Throughout an assignment, our consultants contact both contractor and client regularly before a contract expires to ensure there are no bumps in the road.
 More often than not, an initial contract will be extended at least once, with the average contract lasting 12 or 13 months.
 It is not uncommon for them to be extended past a year; the longest running contract on Proclinical’s books lasted 6 years!
 Therefore, contracting roles can often last longer than some permanent ones, deeming the job security of a contractor far less uncertain than widely believed.

 Overall, it comes down to how individuals currently view job security vs. what job security will be like in the future.
-If our predictions for the future of the life sciences industry are accurate, permanent employees will undoubtedly face competition with artificial intelligence as well as the ongoing risk of redundancy.
+If our predictions for the future of the life sciences industry are accurate, permanent employees will undoubtedly face increasing competition as well as the ongoing risk of redundancy.
 Therefore, it can be argued that being a contractor may be the smartest career path for life sciences employees today.

 Thinking of becoming a contractor but don’t know where to start?
 To find out about current contracting opportunities, upload your CV or browse through our most recent job listings.
 We also have a great bank of career advice for contractors.